facebook/create-react-app/docusaurus/docs/deployment.md

 netlify deploy
 ```

-Choose `build` as the path to deploy.
+Set `build` as the Publish Directory.

 **To setup continuous delivery:**